lpekarek/FRIED_POTATO/README.md

 ![Tab4_new](https://user-images.githubusercontent.com/77443646/173436359-56f1a257-432f-4d47-826e-6b4efc288e10.PNG)

-This tab contains all the adjustable parameters in the POTATO.
+This tab contains all the adjustable parameters in the FRIED POTATO.
 The parameters are divided into several groups based on the part of analysis, in which they are used.

 **Preprocessing**